- Why WordPress?

 Page Builder Plugins

 So try to decide which page building plugin you are going to use and stay with it.
-It is a lot of work to switch.
+It is much work to switch.
 Trust me, I know from experience.

 Contact forms are a way people can contact your church, pastor, or other key leaders in your church without giving out your email addresses to spammers.